Alleged 'honour killing' victim hit, threatened, friend says

 "That was when it became: 'Okay, Jassi, what is happening that your aunts hit you?'
 And she said she was being threatened and being hit and that was when I became more aware of how serious this was becoming."

 Sidhu had kept her marriage from her family, but brought photos and love letters to work to show her friends, Lamirande told the court.

 "She would bring in photos in a heart-shaped frame of Mithu and say this is my husband," Lamirande said.

 She said Sidhu seemed happy to have someone to open up to, but her demeanour changed when her family found out about her clandestine union.

 "She became nervous and worried... scared," Lamirande said.

 Family members accused

-Next month marks 13 years since Sidhu was strangled and beaten to death in Punjab, where she had gone to be with her husband.
+Next month marks 13 years since Sidhu was beaten and had her throat slit in Punjab, where she had gone to be with her husband.

 Her uncle, Surjit Singh Badesha, and her mother, Malkit Kaur Sidhu, are wanted in India on charges of conspiracy to commit murder.
 They were arrested in Maple Ridge 16 months ago and face extradition to face the charges.